IBM MQ source Connector, version 1.3.1

 -

-source Connector-Application to produce to themy_mq_stream
+Authorize the my_mq_appsource Connector-Application to produce to themy_mq_streamstream.

 You can now start the source Connector-Application.